 Press play and the song will start playing, the cursor points out the current chord.
 If YouTube is used as the audio source, the video plays simultaneously (in the bottom right corner).
 Every beat is represented by a square, and chord changes are denoted with chord labels.
 When the song is played, the cursor (a darkened square) highlights the current beat position, telling you which chord to play at that position in the song.
 When a square doesn’t contain a chord label, the previous chord is still sounding.
 The dark bars point out the bar lines of the song.
 Chords can also be edited (or downloaded as a PDF or MIDI file).

 Chordify is automatically set with the 'DIAGRAMS' tab selected, to show you how to play the chords of the song on 'GUITAR', 'UKULELE' or 'PIANO' (top left in the image below).
-With the 'ANIMATED' button (top right in the image below) selected the chords are shown in real time, while the 'OVERVIEW' button shows you all the chords that appear in the song.
+With the 'ANIMATED' button selected (top right in the image below), the chords scroll in real time, while the 'OVERVIEW' button shows you all the chords that appear in the song.

-The more advanced player only needs the letters of the chords to know what to play.
-With the 'CHORDS' tab selected, you can see all the chords to the song at once, while the cursor shows you where you are.
+The more advanced player only needs the names of the chords to know what to play.
+With the 'OVERVIEW' tab selected, you can see all the chords to the song at once, while the cursor shows you where you are.